Williamsport, Columbiana County, Ohio

 Williamsport is an unincorporated community in northwestern Madison Township, Columbiana County, Ohio, United States.

-History
+The confluence that forms the Little Beaver Creek marks the center of the community.

 Williamsport was platted in 1835 by William Crawford, and named for him.
 An old variant name was Park.
 A post office called Park was established in 1890, and remained in operation until 1902.

-Education

-Williamsport is home to the Beaver Local School District.
-The confluence that forms the Little Beaver Creek is in the center of the community.